This post is part of our New Zealand adventures series:

 We chose the River Vineyard & Restaurant for our dinner.
 It’s about 5 minutes drive from the lodge, a bit tricky when it’s dark outside and you don’t know in which street exactly you should turn, but if you get it right then you just have to follow signs.

 It was quiet inside, only one other table with patrons and service felt almost exclusive.
 We started, as usual when there is such option, with pate – duck liver pate, served with toasted house made bread.
 And then I couldn’t resist and try (for the first time in my life!) some venison.
-It was a constant hit – Why I didn’t try it ever before?
+It was an instant hit – Why I’ve never tried it before?
 I’m going to have it every day now! (spoiler alert: I didn’t eat it every day…)

 My husband chose a bit safer – beef scotch fillet, and I think I saw a bit of food envy in his eyes.
 I was in heaven, eating the tender meat paired with a glass of lovely syrah and thought of a bubble bath waiting for me at “home”.